Expanded the Use of

 FDM and the Smoothing Process

-A leading automobile manufacturer estimates that it takes three days and $700.00 to prepare a prototype front-end grill for painting.
-Over the course of three days, workers apply body filler, sand all surfaces, spray on primer, re-sand all surfaces and finish with a top coat of primer.
-In stark contrast, the same grill is smoothed and ready for paint in less than two hours.
-Total labor for the smoothing process is only ¾ hour, and supplies costs less than $10.00.
-While a 90 percent savings in time and expense is impressive, the company found that the biggest benefit was in build time reduction.
+A leading automobile manufacturer estimates that it will take three days to prepare a prototype front-end grill for painting.
+Over three days, workers apply body filler, sand all surfaces, spray on primer, re-sand all surfaces, and finish with a topcoat of primer.
+In stark contrast, the same grill is smoothed and ready for painting in less than two hours.
+Total labor for the smoothing process is only ¾ hour, and supply costs are less.
+They recognized a 90% savings in time and expense.
+The company found that the biggest benefit was in build time reduction.

 A leading manufacturer of children’s toys and baby gear estimates that it paints nearly half of all additive fabrication parts that it makes in a year.
-To prepare these parts for paint, they are sanded, filled, sprayed with a primer coat and sanded once again.
-This approach extends lead times, consumes manpower and adds significant costs to the prototyping operation.
+To prepare these parts for painting, they are sanded, filled, sprayed with a primer coat, and sanded once again.
+This approach extends lead times, consumes manpower, and adds significant costs to the prototyping operation.

-In an evaluation, the company compared the hand finishing approach with the smoothing process for preparation of an infant seat for painting.
-It discovered that it could reduce lead time and cost by more than 80 percent.
-While the smoothing process was completed in under two hours for less than $40.00, sanding and priming required six hours of labor and cost more than $250.00.
+In an evaluation, the company compared the hand-finishing approach with the smoothing process for the preparation of an infant seat for painting.
+It discovered that it could reduce lead time and cost by more than 80%.

 A manufacturer of food packaging has used FDM tools for its thermoforming process when it conducts design validations.
 The advantage of an FDM tool is that it can be built porous, which allows a vacuum to be drawn through the entire part.
 This allows the company to use the FDM tools as soon as the build is complete.
 However, it did not use these tools for marketing samples because the porous surface was too rough.